T. J. McFarland: St. Louis Cardinals

 On June 30, 2021, McFarland signed a split contract with the St. Louis Cardinals organization, claiming that he had a better chance to get called up in St. Louis than in Washington.
 On July 16, McFarland's contract was selected to the active roster.
 He spent the remainder of the season with St. Louis, going 4–1 with a 2.56 ERA in 38 relief appearances.
 In 38 2/3 innings pitched, McFarland recorded 21 strikeouts and 12 double plays, the latter of which set a new franchise record after the All-Star break.
 He was the losing pitcher in the NL Wild Card Game, surrendering a walk to Cody Bellinger, who later scored on Chris Taylor's tie-breaking walk-off home run.

 On November 8, 2021, McFarland signed a one-year contract to return to the Cardinals.
 On August 10, 2022, McFarland was designated for assignment.
 At the time, he had a 6.61 ERA in 28 relief appearances.
 After his release, McFarland was re-signed by the Cardinals to a minor league contract on August 23.
 He was assigned to the Triple-A Memphis Redbirds.
-He elected free agency on November 10, 2022.
+McFarland elected free agency following the season on November 10.

 New York Mets

-On January 3, 2023, McFarland signed a minor league deal with the New York Mets.
+On December 20, 2022, McFarland signed a minor league deal with the New York Mets.
+In 23 appearances for the Triple–A Syracuse Mets, he worked to a 2.76 ERA with 37 strikeouts in 32 2/3 innings pitched.
+On June 26, McFarland's contract was selected, adding him to the active roster.
+In 3 appearances, he surrendered two runs (one earned) on four hits with two strikeouts in 1 2/3 innings of work.
+On July 14, he was designated for assignment following the activation of José Quintana from the injured list.
+After clearing waivers, McFarland elected free agency in lieu of an outright assignment on July 18.

+Baltimore Orioles (second stint)

+On July 22, 2023, McFarland signed a minor league contract with the Baltimore Orioles organization.
+In 21 games for the Triple–A Norfolk Tides, he pitched to a 1.80 ERA with 30 strikeouts across 30 innings of work.
+McFarland elected free agency following the season on November 6.